akseersafdar/Credit-Card-Fraud-Detection/README.md

 # Code
-For python code with comments please refer to the attached iPython Notebook in this repo.
+For python code please refer to the attached iPython Notebook in this repo.
 Also you can check out below kaggle kernel,

 https://www.kaggle.com/akseersafdar/credit-card-fraud-detection